samael0x4/DOM-Sink-Scanner/README.md

 # DOM Sink Scanner
 Advanced DOM-based XSS sink scanner with severity scoring, payload injection, and JS beautification.

-## Features
+## ✅ Features

--✅ It scans all JS files listed in `all_js.txt`
+- It scans all JS files listed in `all_js.txt`
--✅ Detects dangerous DOM sinks with severity scoring (HIGH / MEDIUM / LOW) -✅ Beautifies JS if `--beauty` is used
+- Detects dangerous DOM sinks with severity scoring (HIGH / MEDIUM / LOW)
+- Beautifies JS if `--beauty` is used
--✅ Injects payload wrappers if `--inject` is used
+- Injects payload wrappers if `--inject` is used
--✅ Saves output in `.txt` or `.json` format based on your choice -✅ Generates sink frequency stats in `sink_stats.txt` -✅ Creates test files in `injected/` for manual validatio
+- Saves output in `.txt` or `.json` format based on your choice
+- Generates sink frequency stats in `sink_stats.txt`
+- Creates test files in `injected/` for manual validation

 ## Requirements
 - `js-beautify` (for `--beauty` flag)